Are you an expert with over 10 years experience? Find out how you can sign up to our database to be selected for project work across the Commonwealth.

 We'll keep you up-to-date on what's going on at the CPA and how to get involved in our activities, including professional development opportunities, online workshops and more.

 The CPA is institutionalising a consistent and strategic partnerships approach to working with entities which draws on our unique parliamentary and good governance experience to innovatively respond to global challenges.
-Get in touch with our Partnerships and Engagement Manager to find out more about our Partnership Framework.
+Get in touch with us to find out more about our Partnership Framework.

 Our partners differ in size, structure, geographical reach, financial strength, and core capabilities.
 At CPA, our preferred approach is to co-develop solutions which address our Parliamentarians and their staff’s needs.
 We formalise our relationship with our partners through Partnership Agreements, under which both parties voluntarily and collaboratively agree to work together to achieve a common purpose or undertake a specific task and to share the risks, responsibilities, rewards, and benefits.
 Ownership of results would be determined by the specific partnership arrangements within the Partnership Agreement.
 While partnership models can vary greatly and exist at many levels, at CPA, we concentrate on the following broad categories, which are not mutually exclusive: